deferpanic/goweave/README.md

 now.
 It is a little bit of go, a little of json, etc. It is most definitely not going to stay the same - it will be improved in the future.

-  Maybe json encapsulating go?
-IDK.
+  I apologize for giving you the forks to stab your collective eyes out.

   I think a good goal to have is to make it as proper go as possible.
-Maybe be a superset.
 Suggestions welcome.

 ## What is AOP !??